 Adobe Premiere Pro

-Though Adobe dominates the film industry, Premiere Pro has its problems.
+When it comes to editing software for YouTubers, Adobe dominates the industry.
+However, Premiere Pro has its problems.
 Startup crashes, choppy playback and abysmal rendering times are just a few of the issues Adobe subscribers face.
 For almost a decade, Adobe promised multi-core support and many other features to the community, yet these issues go on neglected.
 The UI, by default, is outdated but easily customizable.
 Text effects are outdated, and at times, Premiere’s limitations feel like an advertisement for After Effects.
 Because of these limitations, Adobe’s monthly subscription model has come under fire in recent years.

 Needless to say, it is not what it could be.
 However, due to industry trends, certification testing is nationally subsidized, so a technical understanding of Adobe Premiere Pro signifies an understanding of editing itself.
 It is essential, but maybe it should not be.